Paradigm Talent Agency

 Paradigm Talent Agency is an American full-service entertainment agency with offices in Los Angeles, New York, London, Chicago, Toronto, Monterey, Nashville, Berkeley and Austin.
 Paradigm Talent Agency has more than 200 agents representing clients in television, music performances, motion picture, theatre, book publishing, digital, commercial/voiceover, content finance, media rights, brand partnerships and beyond.
-Paradigm's clients have included author Stephen King, actors Sydney Sweeney, Antonio Banderas and Brian Cox, directors James Wan and Malcolm D. Lee, and musicians Coldplay, Tiffany Young, Billie Eilish, Halsey, and Ed Sheeran, as of 2018.
+Paradigm's clients have included author Stephen King, actors Sydney Sweeney, Antonio Banderas and Brian Cox, directors James Wan and Malcolm D. Lee, and musicians Coldplay, Billie Eilish, Halsey, and Ed Sheeran, as of 2018.

 Paradigm has won the Pollstar Award for Booking Agency of the Year four times, in 2016, 2018, 2019 and 2020.

-Background
+History

-Sam Gores, Chairman and CEO, opened his first agency, SGA Representation, Inc. in 1986.
+Sam Gores, chairman and CEO, opened his first agency, SGA Representation, Inc. in 1986.
 SGA acquired The Jack Fields Agency and changed its name to Gores/Fields.
 The agency expanded further the following year, bringing ATM & Associates into the fold.
 During the years 1992 and 1993 Gores forged pacts with STE Representations; Robinson, Weintraub, Gross & Associates, and Shorr, Stille & Associates to create Paradigm Talent Agency.

 The agency's original Beverly Hills office was located on the old MCA Inc. campus built in 1932 where conference rooms honor Jules Stein and Lew Wasserman, who occupied the space.
-In 2018 the agency moved to the 82,000-square-foot Wilshire LaPeer building on Wilshire Blvd, where ICM was once headquartered.
+In 2018, the agency moved to the 82,000-square-foot Wilshire LaPeer building on Wilshire Blvd, where ICM was once headquartered.